cloudfoundry/loggregator-release/README.md

 ## Streaming Application Logs

 Any user of CloudFoundry can experience Loggregator by using two simple interfaces for streaming application specific logs.
-These dno not require any special [User Account and Authentication(UAA)](https://github.com/cloudfoundry/uaa) Scope.
+These do not require any special [User Account and Authentication(UAA)](https://github.com/cloudfoundry/uaa) Scope.

 ### Using the CF CLI
 The fastest way to see your logs is by running the `cf logs` command using the [CF CLI](https://github.com/cloudfoundry/cli).
 Check the [CloudFoundry CLI docs](http://cli.cloudfoundry.org/en-US/cf/logs.html) for more details.